nekomangaorg/Neko/README.md

 ## Download
 Get the app from our [releases page](https://github.com/jays2kings/tachiyomi/releases).

-If you want to try new features before they get to the stable release, you can download the dev version [here](http://tachiyomi.kanade.eu/latest).

 ## Issues, Feature Requests and Contributing

 Please make sure to read the full guidelines.
 Your issue may be closed without warning if you do not.